OTAs

 Airbnb Regulations in Texas

 If you list your property on other OTA sites, you’ll be able to reach a wider audience and increase your occupancy rate and revenue.
-Managing listings on multiple platforms using vacation rental software like Hospitable will be easier.
+Managing listings on multiple platforms using short-term rental software like Hospitable will be easier.
 Our tool instantly syncs your calendars across platforms and protects you from double bookings.

 Licensing and taxes